-End-to-End Image Latency at Fixed Compression Ratios.
-We first examine the total time from initial request to receive and process each image.
-We use these points of reference to compare results of the other trials, to assess the effectiveness of adaptation in each case and to establish quantitative bounds on the image quality and download time trade-offs achievable by adaptation in the OEP evaluation system.
-Over the bandwidth-limited radio data link, in Trial 1 images compressed at the highest ratio (lowest image quality) of 100:1 took roughly 40 seconds to download (a lower bound on timeliness), and each factor of 25 reduction in the compression ratio (corresponding to improved image quality) cost another 6 to 7 seconds to download the image, thus establishing a baseline for the trade-off between timeliness and compression.
-We also note latency variations between the images themselves, which were also seen in the other trials.
+In Trial 1, over the bandwidth-limited radio data link, images compressed at the highest ratio (lowest image quality) of 100:1 took roughly 40 seconds to download (a lower bound on timeliness), and each factor of 25 reduction in the compression ratio (corresponding to improved image quality) cost another 6 to 7 seconds to download the image, thus establishing a baseline for the trade-off between timeliness and compression.
+We also note latency variations between the images themselves, which appeared in all the trials.

-Image Latency with Adaptation to Specific Deadlines.
+Image Latency with Adaptation to End-to-end Deadlines.
 We next compare end-to-end image download times to respective deadlines.
 From Trials 2 and 3 respectively, we measured end-to-end image download latencies for deadlines of 38, 42, 46, 50, 54, and 58 seconds.
 In Trial 2, adaptation of operation invocation rates was also performed, while in Trial 3 it was not.
 We note that from Trial 1 the 38 second deadline is infeasible even at the highest compression ratio of 100:1, and the 58 second deadline can be bet at the lowest compression ratio of 50:1, and thus does not require any adaptation.
 For the rest of this paper we therefore confine our attention to the 42, 46, 50, 54 second deadlines.
-The observed results showed that compression adaptation alone is insufficient to ensure key deadlines are met, with images 2, 3, and 4 missing both the 42 second and 54 second deadlines in Trial 3, but only image 4 missing the 42 second deadline in Trial 2.
-Even with adaptation of both image tile compression and operation invocation rates, however, the additional overhead of adaptation can make tight deadlines (e.g., 42 seconds) infeasible even though without adaptation they are (barely) achievable.
-Interestingly, the benefit of adaptation of operation invocation rates outweighs its cost even with tight deadlines, e.g., more images made the 42 second deadline with adaptation of operation invocation rates than without rate adaptation.